MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 Let's take a moment to review the new code.

-In order to calculate the number of bits needed to express integers up to max, use the [`BitSizeI`](xref:Microsoft.Quantum.Math.BitSizeI) function to accomplish this task.
+- In order to calculate the number of bits needed to express integers up to `max`, use the [`BitSizeI`](xref:Microsoft.Quantum.Math.BitSizeI) function.

-The `SampleRandomNumberInRange` operation uses a [`repeat`](xref:Microsoft.Quantum.Canon.Repeat) loop to generate random numbers until it generates one that's equal to or less than `max`.
+- The `SampleRandomNumberInRange` operation uses a [`repeat`](xref:Microsoft.Quantum.Canon.Repeat) loop to generate random numbers until it generates one that's equal to or less than `max`.

-The `for` loop inside `repeat` works exactly the same as a for loop in other programming languages.
+- The `for` loop inside `repeat` works exactly the same as a for loop in other programming languages.

-In this example, `output` and `bits` are [mutable](xref:microsoft.quantum.glossary-qdk#mutable) variables.
+- In this example, `output` and `bits` are [mutable](xref:microsoft.quantum.glossary-qdk#mutable) variables.
 A mutable variable is one that can change during the computation.
-You use the `set` directive to change a mutable variable's value.
+You use the `set` directive to change the value of a mutable variable.

-The [`ResultArrayAsInt`](xref:Microsoft.Quantum.Convert.ResultArrayAsInt) function converts the bit string to a positive integer.
+- The [`ResultArrayAsInt`](xref:Microsoft.Quantum.Convert.ResultArrayAsInt) function converts the bit string to a positive integer.

 The `Qrng` program can now generate random numbers.

 ## Run the random number generator program

-Using your final version of the Q# code
+Using your final version of the Q# code:

 ```qsharp
 namespace Qrng {